wp-slimstat/wp-slimstat/readme.txt

 * **Geolocation**: identify your visitors by city and country, browser type and operating system (courtesy of [MaxMind](https://www.maxmind.com/) and [Browscap](https://browscap.org)).
 * **World Map**: see where your visitors are coming from, even on your mobile device (courtesy of [amMap](https://www.ammap.com/)).

-= Premium Add-ons =
-Visit [our website](https://www.wp-slimstat.com/addons/) for a list of available extensions.

 = Contribute =
 Slimstat Analytics is an open source project, dependent in large part on community support.
 You can fork our [Github repository](https://github.com/slimstat/wp-slimstat) and submit code enhancements, bugfixes or provide localization files to let our plugin speak even more languages.

 [This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38) is for those who would like to donate money - be it once, be it regularly, be it a small or a big amount.
 Everything is set up for an easy donation process.

 Try it out, you'll be amazed how good it feels!
 If you're on a tight budget, and coding is not your thing, please consider writing [a review](https://wordpress.org/support/plugin/wp-slimstat/reviews/#new-post) for Slimstat as a token of appreciation for our hard work!

 = Requirements =